 Greater Demand, Higher Prices

 This could see more tenants flocking to build to rent developments, as prices rise and value becomes all important, tenants may look towards BTR as an alternative to PRS.
-Centrick’s soon to be research shows that residents across the PRS and BTR sector rank Environmental Measure and Energy Efficiency as the number one factor in terms of importance, both from a cost saving and ESG perspective.
+Centrick’s soon to be research shows that residents across the PRS and BTR sector rank Environmental Measures and Energy Efficiency as the number one factor in terms of importance, both from a cost saving and ESG perspective.
 Stability and security will also play an important part in rental decisions – with many residents looking to stay in rented homes for the foreseeable future purpose built and community led BTR developments will be favoured by long term renters in both the traditional rental market but also across growing SFH schemes.

 Diversified BTR

 The conclusion of the Help to Buy scheme last year made it much more difficult for prospective first-time buyers to get their first foot on the housing ladder, keeping more families and working professionals in the rental sector for longer.
 However, the rental sector in the UK is no longer just occupied by these demographics, but by older tenants, too.
 Research by the Centre For Aging Better revealed that the number of tenants in mid-life has increased significantly as the number of tenants aged 50 to 65 has doubled over the past decade.
-There are huge opportunities in BTR to create units for older residents looking for on-site care, hoping to downsize, and to be part of a community of like minded people
+There are huge opportunities in BTR to create units for older residents looking for on-site care, hoping to downsize, and to be part of a community of like minded people.

 Interestingly there is also a real shift in the perception of value among age demographics too, with 64.5% of Centrick respondents agreeing with the statement “Do you feel your current rental property is fairly priced?”.
 Within the 45+ segment this proportion rises to 71.5%, whereas within those aged 34 and below only 58% agreed with the same statement.